 What the chimp is doing to create technology is not so different than what humans do.
 For example, just as the chimp combines the elements in his environment around him, man does the same by combining potassium nitrate, charcoal powder, and sulfur powder to make gunpowder.
 Going further, an even more complex example of humans manipulating matter and energy to meet their needs would be in combining plutonium and processing uranium to create nuclear energy and nuclear weapons.

 Let's now get back to some simple examples of technology that might be used by animals.
-In the world of nature animals use all kinds of objects to create technology that will fulfill their needs to survive.
+In the world of Nature animals use all kinds of objects to create technology that will fulfill the need to survive.
 For example, a bear finds a cave to have her young and hide from the elements.
 I consider the cave a simple form of existing technology once the bear chooses to take advantage of it.
 Consider a crow that finds a mussel on the beach, flies high in the sky, then drops it on the rocks to break it open.
-The rocks become a tool, an available technology to fulfill its needs.
+The rocks are an available technology, which become a tool to fulfill its needs.
 These examples seem to suggest technology is the process of any life form manipulating any object (matter) to fulfill its needs.
 On occasion, as in the examples mentioned, animals will use existing objects such as the caves and rocks.
 In other cases, as in the chimp breaking the stick from the tree, they may APPLY ENERGY TO CHANGE THE ENVIRONMENT in order to achieve their goals.

 Learning to conceptualize and reason how to manipulate the environment, like the chimp breaking off the stick, has been a huge step in the evolution of organisms, especially man, toward creating more complex technologies.
 For example, consider a caveman who by using his ability to conceptualize and reason was able to tie a sharp piece of flint to a long stick to make a spear.
 Once again this is a simple technology based on the combination of objects in the environment.
 Clearly though it's impact on the environment is much more limited than a nuclear device.